 IBPS eligibility norms related to Nationality/Citizenship

 As in any government organization in our country, Indian Nationals are straightaway qualified, they can apply for IBPS Bank Exams if the age and educational requirements are met.
-Residents of our neighbours/ other recognised nations are also eligible under certain conditions, as explained below.
+Residents of our neighbors/ other recognized nations are also eligible under certain conditions, as explained below.

 Bank Exam Eligibility: Age and Education.